leaktk/scanner/README.md

 ## TODO

+1. Rewrite exsting progress in go
+1. Delete exsting rust projets from crates.io
 1. Identify non-recoverable errors and have them log and exit
 1. Make sure it fully supports Linux and Mac
 1. Unittest and refactor what's currently here
 1. Proper error handling in the code to keep things clean, consistent and scalable
 1. Group gitleaks code into a single object as the source of truth
 1. Figure out what to do with shallow commits on shallow-since scans
-1. Look into creating rust bindings to call gitleaks directly from rust instead of spinning up a process
 1. Figure out a fast way for depth limiting when single\_branch is set to false where it gives n commits from each branch
 1. Figure out a way to apply different rules in different contexts (internal/external repos, etc)
 1. Support `.github/secret_scanning.yml` files